 Not only is the environment cozy and comforting, but the Oklahoma City birth center is also only four minutes away from OU Children’s Hospital.
 This was perfect for my doula family who wanted a birth experience close to a home birth with the extra reassurance that if anything was to go differently than they had planned and a hospital transfer was necessary, we were only minutes away from the hospital.

-If a family is looking for an experience close to a home birth experience, this center could be an option for them.
+If a family is looking for an experience somewhat close to a home birth experience, the OKC Birth Center could be an option for them.
 Especially for those worried about being able to transfer quickly to a hospital in the case of a hospital transfer situation.

 For a birth photographer, this space is perfect!
 The founders of Oklahoma City birth center made sure to create a beautiful space that feels welcoming for birthing families.